AndyA13/AndyA13.github.io/content/Photography/shooting-film.md

 ## Playing

-When I got into film I discovered the "just for fun" side of photography, where goal wasn't nescsarily to take a great picture but to do it in a different or interesting way.
+When I got into film I discovered the "just for fun" side of photography, where goal wasn't necessarily to take a great picture but to do it in a different or interesting way.
 My first venture into this was when I bought a Holga medium format camera and a Holga wide angle pinhole camera.
 The pinhole photos have an interesting look with their infinite depth of field and massive vignetting.

 ![Pinhole][7] View from my old flat - Holga 120 WPC